Holidays and Hackers: Staying Protected Amid Festive Cyber Risks

 Identity theft

+You can become a victim if you are not careful about the personal information you provide on your social media profiles.
+Profile bios and account details of others are at risk of being compromised.
 A hacker can then use many people’s data to compile information, clone your ID or create a new one so that they can open a bank account or get a loan—in your name.
 Second, you will become a victim of credit card and financial fraud.

-Follow cyber-safe best practices over the holidays, like monitoring and avoidance, and you will help yourself and your family protect against all scams.
+Follow cyber-safe best practices over the holidays, like monitoring and avoidance, safeguarding against phishing tactics to help yourself and your family protect against scams.
+To learn more about consumer concerns, download our mobile app, FRAUDSTER, available on Apple and Android.
+You can also learn more at www.FraudsterApp.com.

 If you’ve already downloaded the FraudsterApp, click the training icon on the home screen to learn to protect yourself.